jettro/semi-website/_guides/weaviate/current/query.md

 {% include badges.html %}

 You can directly query the Weaviate knowledge graph.
-Finding concepts in the knowledge graph based on the Contextionary can be done through [exploring]().
+Finding concepts in the knowledge graph based on the Contextionary can be done through [exploring](./expore).

-- Use the query functionality to target nodes in the graph directly.
-- Use the explore functionality to fuzzy search for concepts in the graph.

 _Note: You can mix [explore](./explore.html) functions with regular query functions._